 You can upgrade your managed database instance to a more powerful one with a few easy steps from your Scaleway Console.

-High-Availability) you can upgrade it seamlessly by using the Scale Up feature.
+Single Instance, you just want to add more resources) you can upgrade it seamlessly by using the Scale Up feature.

 1 .
 Connect to your Scaleway Console and click on Database in the storage-section of the side-menu.
 The list of your Database instances displays.
 Click on the name of the instance that you want to upgrade: